canonical/pollen-operator/docs/how-to/relate-to-cos.md

 juju add-model cos
 juju deploy cos-lite --trust --overlay ./offers-overlay.yaml
 ```
-After waiting for all the charms to be idle, the juju status should look like this:
+After waiting for all the charms to be idle, the Juju status should look like this:
 ```
 Model  Controller  Cloud/Region        Version  SLA          Timestamp cos    microk8s    microk8s/localhost  3.1.6    unsupported  15:50:38-03:00